(1) This Procedure was approved by Academic Board on 14 May 2013 and incorporates amendments to 16 February 2016.

 (13) An applicant who is enrolled in an HDR at another institution may apply to transfer to Deakin.
 The period of elapsed candidature at the previous institution may be taken into account in setting their maximum completion date.

 (14) Applicants may request credit for coursework by including a written request and supporting evidence in their application.
-Such requests will be assessed according to the Credit Transfer and Recognition Policy and:
+Such requests will be assessed according to the Credit for Learning Policy and:

 (15) The Head of Academic Unit or nominee, will consider applications for HDR courses and may make a recommendation to the Faculty Executive Dean or Pro Vice-Chancellor Research Development and Training or their nominee for the student to be admitted taking into account all of the following: